Digital filter: Characterization

 A digital filter is characterized by its transfer function, or equivalently, its difference equation.
 Mathematical analysis of the transfer function can describe how it will respond to any input.
-As such, designing a filter consists of developing specifications appropriate to the problem (for example, a second-order low pass filter with a specific cut-off frequency), and then producing a transfer function which meets the specifications.
+As such, designing a filter consists of developing specifications appropriate to the problem (for example, a second-order low-pass filter with a specific cut-off frequency), and then producing a transfer function that meets the specifications.

 The transfer function for a linear, time-invariant, digital filter can be expressed as a transfer function in the Z-domain; if it is causal, then it has the form:

 where the order of the filter is the greater of N or M.

 See Z-transform's LCCD equation for further discussion of this transfer function.

 This is the form for a recursive filter, which typically leads to an infinite impulse response (IIR) behaviour, but if the denominator is made equal to unity, i.e. no feedback, then this becomes a finite impulse response (FIR) filter.